This free persuasive writing unit of study is designed to fit into your 1st, 2nd or 3rd grade writing workshop.

 - Your students will probably love this lesson!
 Start by sharing some of your favorite commercials with your class from your computer screen, SmartBoard, or tablets.

 - After each commercial, discuss what was being advertised, as well as one fact and one opinion from each commercial.

 - Discuss the purpose of commercials and ads – to persuade people to purchase a product or service.
 Emphasize that commercials and ads are most definitely a form of persuasive writing in our every day life.

 - We have created a recording page, Finding Facts & Opinions in Commercials” to accompany this lesson.
 Students can record their ideas as they work if you would like.

 - For this lesson you will need to bring in a product that you think the students will enjoy creating a commercial and advertisement for.
 (The crazier the product the more fun the class will have!)

 - Show your students the product and discuss its characteristics and strengths.

 - Together fill out the Commercial Advertisement Planning pages to fit the specifics of the product you brought in.

-- We have provided two types of planners for each one so that you can choose which works best, OR you might want to use both since one focuses on facts & opinions and the other focuses on audience and details.
+- We have provided two types of planners for each one so that you can choose which works best.

 - These will serve as the model for students to plan their own commercials or advertisements in the next lesson.